diwang01/harness_engineering/gate-theory.md

-# Context: The 8-Gate Framework (Dicklesworthstone)
+# Context: The 8-Gate Framework

 A structured quality wall for agentic software development.
 Each gate maps to an industry-standard discipline, so the framework speaks both to AI-agent workflows and to classical engineering practice.